porres/pd-cyclone/README.md

 The only object that hasn't been updated yet to MAX 7.3.5 is [mtr] and this is on the To Do list.
 The [comment] object will most likely always miss 'bubble' stuff from Max 6+ and is not a prper clone as already described.
 Other minor incomatibility issues are described in the help files of corresponding objects.
 Cyclone may still incorporate new functionalities in existing objects from Max 8 (current release) and newer 9+ versions in the future, but we can't promise it.

+Cyclone is now under a maintenance mode only, so don't expect much news other than bug fixes.
+No new objects are planed.
+The main current maintainer of Cyclone (Porres) is much busier with developing the ELSE library.
+Note that this library has alternatives for almost all cyclone objects and many objects in ELSE are actually inspired by MAX/MSP objects that were not cloned in Cyclone.

-Nonetheless, things like 'mc' compatiblity is now possible in Pd as of version 0.54-0, which supports multichannel connections and users can build their own "mc" like abstractions using [clone].
-On the other hand, objects from ELSE already has objects with multichannel support.
+A 'mc' compatiblity would be possible now, as of Pd version 0.54-0, which supports multichannel connections.
+Notwithstandingly, there's no plan to create such objects for Cyclone and pursue this compatibility.
+On the other hand, users can currently build their own "mc" like abstractions based on cyclone objetcs with [clone].
+Please note that many ELSE objects have multichannel support by the way.

 -------